ogeagla/closyr/README.md

 - Use `log-cosh` when your data may have outliers but you still want smooth gradients for small errors
 - Use `r-squared` when you want to measure how well the expression explains variance in the data

+## Q + A

+- `How do I run multiple jobs concurrently?` : Open a new tab with the webapp, or run another GUI, or open another terminal.
+The app does not inherently support concurrent jobs, from UI perspective.

 ## Example Screenshots

 On successful application start, you can start and run a search.
 You might see something like this when done: